Hard Cider Label Requirements: Understanding the TTB & Compliance

 - The FDA requires labels to include the name and address where the drink was packed or bottled.

-- The TTB wants labels to include the name and address of the bottler or importer exactly as it’s written on the TTB permit.
+- The TTB label requirements include the name and address of the bottler or importer exactly as it’s written on the TTB permit.
 Additionally, the terms bottled, packed by or imported by must precede this component.

 Type, class, or other designation